-Loans and advances to customers are contractually repayable on demand but it is not the Company's intention to call loans before the anticipated term of the loan.
+Loans and advances to customers are typically contractually repayable on demand but it is not the Company's intention to call loans before the anticipated term of the loan.

-Of the total 'Loans and advances to customers', 98.8% (£1,095m) was fully secured by collateral (2021: £949m).
+Of the total 'Loans and advances to customers', 98.3% (£1,092m) was fully secured by collateral (2022: £1,095m).
 The amount and type of collateral required depends on an assessment of the credit risk of the counterparty.
 The main types of collateral are residential property, commercial property, cash and investment portfolios.